sakshi214/RTL-design-using-verilog-with-SKY130-technology/README.md

 - To control which module is to be synthesised the keyword 'synth -top' is used.

 ## Various Flop Coding Style and Simulations
+- The flops are used when the output becomes glitching due to use of many combinational circuits.
+- We use SET/RESET pins to initialize the flipflops
+- asynchronous reset: clock does not matter, if reset is one => output goes to zero.
+- asynchronous set: clock does not matter, if set is one => output goes to one.

 ![image](https://user-images.githubusercontent.com/69634738/123621440-d2b06880-d828-11eb-885f-ab19cffe5829.png)